Anshul-Lingarkar/Employee-Connect/README.md

 GitHub - https://github.com/Anshul-Lingarkar/Employee-Connect
 Since, I cannot add collaborators to this project, please let me know the email-ids, so that I can add collaborators in this Private repository as per the requirements.

+Following are the requirements that I captured from the given task details:

+- Each item in the view should contain a summary of the employee, including their photo, name, and team and any other extra details.
+- sort and group by name or team.
+I have sorted the employees based on their Team.
+- Added pull-to-refresh functionality.
+- Error handling for No Internet, Malformed employee and empty response from API.
+- Showing loading, empty, and error states as per the scenario.
+- Loading the expensive resources like photos on-demand only, using the open source image caching.
+- No extra API call when phone is rotated or when memory is low.
+- Write Unit test cases for presenter.
+- In case of malformed employees, invalidate the entire list of employees.